Chenyangming9/llvm-project/llvm/docs/CommandGuide/llvm-readelf.rst

 .. option:: --version

- Display the version of the :program:`llvm-readelf` executable.
+ Display the version of this program.

 .. option:: --version-info, -V